brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 This implementation guide is meant to provide a shared-base on which FHIR workflows for orders, referrals, and transfers may be built.

 ### Goals
 Our goal in creating basic guidance, even if not directly implementable, is to help initiatives focused on referrals, orders, and transfers align on core mechanisms and exchange patterns to facilitate faster and cheaper interoperability.
-We hope to do so by 1) reducing the number of decisions needed, 2) highlighting abstractions that allow development for one domain to apply to others, and 3) creating shared nomenclature to help spec authors define and share goals quickly.
+We hope to do so by:
+1. Reducing the number of decisions needed
+2. Highlighting abstractions that allow development for one domain to apply to others
+3. Creating shared nomenclature to help spec authors define and share goals quickly.

 IGs developed for particular care domains (such as social care referrals, durable medical equipment, nursing home placement, etc.) or for particular jurisdictions may assert conformance to this IG if they leverage the same exchange patterns.